Using vector layers

 • HOW DO WE USE IT?

 First, within the tool properties we will activate the “Create new layer” option.
 This way new layers will be created automatically.
-This will help us to have an order, but if you wish you can keep the option “Add to selected layer” which will allow you to fill everything in the same layer.
-Now, in a layer below the lineart we will delimit the area that we want to fill.
+This will help us to have an order, but if you wish you can keep the "Add to selected layer" option which will allow you to fill everything on the same layer.
+Now, on a layer below the lineart we will delimit the area that we want to fill.

-Note: The layers that will be created are of the type Bubble (text).
+NOTE: The layers that will be created are of the Speech Bubble (text) type.

-Ok, using the method of keeping the color layers below the lineart we will start to fill.
+Well, using the method of keeping the color layers below the lineart we will begin to fill.

-As I mentioned at the beginning, the layer created will be vector, so we can modify the fill as explained in previous sections.
+As I mentioned at the beginning, the layer created will be vector, so we can modify the filling as explained in previous sections.

-The process is as follows: We can add shadows with the same vector fill tool and combine it with the blend modes and layer opacity for greater realism.
+The process is as follows: We can add shadows with the same vector fill tool and combine it with the blending modes and layer opacity for greater realism.

 When we already have our vector illustration, to improve it we can add a border.
 To do this we will group all the layers in a folder.
-Now, with that folder selected, we will go to the "Layer Properties" window where we will activate "Border Effect" which is the circle icon.
-In the lower bar we can modify the width of the border and below it is the option to change the color.
+Now, having selected that folder, we will go to the "Layer Properties" window where we will activate "Border Effect", which is the circle icon.
+In the lower bar we can modify the width of the border and below it is the option to change its color.

-Another thing we can do is convert vector layers to raster layers and vice versa from raster to vector, but I don't recommend this second one very much because the quality of the line is not very good.
+Another thing we can do is convert vector layers into raster layers and vice versa from raster to vector, but I don't highly recommend this second one because the quality of the line is not very good.

 • FROM VECTOR LAYER TO RASTER LAYER

-In the other options we can change the “Expression color” and “The combination modes (Fusion)”.
-Finally, at the end of the options we will find a box that allows us to keep the original layer, this means that a raster layer will be created separately, leaving the vector layer intact; this can be useful to keep the vector information for any changes you want to make.
+In the other options we can change the “Expression Color” and “Combination Modes (Fusion)”.
+Finally, at the end of the options we will find a box that allows us to keep the original layer, this means that a separate raster layer will be created, leaving the vector layer intact; This can be useful to maintain the vector information for any changes you wish to make.

 • FROM RASTER LAYER TO VECTOR LAYER

 Ready.
-We can now make use of the vector properties (change line width, change color, etc.) in our illustration.
+We can now use the vector properties (change line width, change color, etc.) in our illustration.

-As you can see at the end of the previous GIF, the lines after converting the layer to vector look shaky, very poorly defined; This is where the vector settings can help us improve the line a bit, but in general converting a raster layer to vector does not have the best quality.
+As you can see at the end of the previous GIF, the lines after converting the layer to vector look shaky, very poorly defined; This is where vector adjustments can help us improve the line a little, but in general converting a raster layer to vector does not have the best quality.

 VECTOR SETTINGS:

-1. Line width: Change the width of the line.
+1. Line Width: Changes the width of the line.

 2. Correction (S): Simplifies the line.
-Vary the value to get various levels of simplification.
+Vary the value to obtain various levels of simplification.
 The correction range varies from 1 to 20.

 Here we have a convention with the values "Line width: 30" and "Correction: 10"

-3. Export All Black (B): Makes all lines black.
+3. Export all black (B): Converts all lines to black.

-4. Include White in Convention (W): White lines are included when converting the layer and they turn black.
+4. Include White in Convention (W): White lines are included when converting the layer and become black.

-Now we have a colorful fruit that when converted with these settings activated, it lost its colors turning into pure black lines.
+Now we have a colorful fruit that when converted with these settings activated lost its colors, turning into pure black lines.

-5. Smoothing: Smoothes the finish of the lines.
-It has four levels from: "Nothing" to "Strong".
+5. Smoothing: Softens the finish of the lines.
+It has four levels from: "Nothing" to "Strong."

-6. Density Threshold (T): This is a slightly more difficult function to use, it allows us to measure the value of the colors for the conversion of the line.
+6. Density threshold (T): This is a slightly more difficult function to use, it allows us to measure the value of the colors for the line conversion.
 It has a range from 1 (white) to 255 (black).

-Conclusion, the various settings should be varied as needed to get the best result from the line.
-Let's see in the following GIF how we convert two blocks, the first in vector adjustments has smoothness at maximum, which results in a clean line when converted to vector layer; while the second block has the smoothness set to nothing, this results in a shaky line, plus it has the “Export all black (B)” option active.
+Conclusion, the various settings should be varied as needed to obtain the best result from the line.
+Let's see in the following GIF how we convert two blocks, the first in vector settings has the smoothness at maximum, which results in a clean line when converting to a vector layer; while the second block has the smoothness set to nothing, this results in a shaky line, it also has the “Export all in black (B)” option active.

-Note 1: When converting a raster layer to vector, the fills will be lost, only the outline, the line, will remain.
+NOTE 1: When converting a raster layer to vector, the fills will be lost, only the contour, the line, will remain.

-① We will select the layer; we can also select several layers, but these layers have to be vector.
+① We will select the layer; We can also select multiple layers, but these layers have to be vector.

-② Then we will go to the following path: File > Export Vectors.
-Done, the layers will be exported as a single SVG file.
+② Then we will go to the following path: File > Export vectors.
+That's it, the layers will be exported as a single SVG file.

-Note: SVG files only save line and pressure information, not fills, so opening it will only show the outlines of the fills.
-Also, Speech Bubble layers cannot be exported by themselves as an SVG file.
+NOTE: SVG files only save the line and pressure information, but not the fills, so when you open it only the outlines of the fills will appear.
+Additionally, “Snack” layers cannot be exported on their own as an SVG file.

-Let's also see that, for example, if we change the reason of the line for another brush (explained previously) when we export it, only the information of the line will be saved.
+Let's also see that, for example, if we change the line motif for another brush (explained above) when we export it, only the line information will be saved.

 10. Registrar material

-With vector layers we can do many things, such as stickers or landscapes that we can reuse in other jobs.
-To make them easily accessible, the program allows us to save them as materials that we can later upload to the cloud to use them on other devices.
+With vector layers we can do many things, such as stickers or landscapes that we can reuse in other works.
+To make them easy to access, the program allows us to save them as materials that we can later upload to the cloud to use on other devices.
 Let's see how to do it:

 • REGISTER MATERIAL